taminater/LEAPs/content/leaps/leap-36.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

 Increase pool capital efficiency by allowing the AMM to partially cash collateralize its short positions.
 Spot risk is accounted for by extending delta hedging capacity of the pool.
-Newly introduced potential insolvency will trigger contract adjustments for long traders.
+Newly introduced insolvency risk will be handled by contract adjustments for long traders.

 ## Abstract